Setting this weekend up to be epically chill/relaxing/successful: English Muffin Bread.

 Use the bread hook on your mixer, it does all the work for you, place the sticky batter in a loaf pan, let it rise, bake it up, and away you go!
 The addition of cornmeal on the outside gives the English Muffin feeling too.
 The smell that wafts around your kitchen as this bread bakes is out of this world… the yeasty, slightly sweet, fresh bread smells will keep you on high alert, ready to dig in.

 And those nooks and crannies, have I mentioned them yet?

 - Grease a bread loaf pan (I use 9x5in.) and dust with corn meal.
 Combine water and milk in a microwave safe bowl.
 Microwave for 30-45 seconds until warm (think bath water warm).

 - Using an electric mixer with a bread hook, add 2 cups of the flour, yeast, sugar, salt, and baking soda.
 Add warmed liquid, starting to mix slowly for 30 seconds.
 Increase speed to high for 3 minutes, scraping sides as needed.
 Add remaining 1 cup of flour, and beat until combined, and thick.
 It will be sticky!
 Add to your greased loaf pan, sprinkling cornmeal on top.
 Cover with a tea towel and let rise in a warm area for 45 minutes to an hour until batter has reached the top of your pan.

 - Pre-heat oven to 400°F (start this as your bread is rising!).
-Bake bread for 22-24 minutes, until exterior is golden brown and sounds hallow when tapped.
-You can also test with a toothpick if desired.
+Bake bread for 25-30 minutes, depending on the exact size of your pan, until exterior is golden brown and sounds hallow when tapped; the internal temperature should be around 195°F.